Meshiest/omegga-logic/README.md

 ## Usage

-1. Load the `logic gates.brs` file for logic gate prefabs.
+1. Load the `logic bricks v2.brs` file for logic gate prefabs.
 2. Read the simulator rules below.
 3. Build some gates and wires.
 4. Run the simulation